BITSS/Annual2017/README.md

  You can test this by typing `which pandoc` into the command line.
 If you don't get the path to your installed version, you can find it [here](https://pandoc.org/installing.html).

 #### ShareLaTeX
 ShareLaTeX allows you to collaboratively edit LaTeX documents.
 (No more choosing Word because of Tracked Changes).
-Create a [https://www.sharelatex.com/](user account).
+Create a [user account](https://www.sharelatex.com/).